sidiebnou/RealTimeBus/README.md

     - To improve this project we can add new feature to enhance usability.
     - We can also improve the user interface for better user experience on mobile.

+Licence Information:
-This project is open-source and is licensed under the [Open Source License].
+This project is licensed under the MIT License.